MicrosoftDocs/webview2-win32-reference/0-9-622-11/icorewebview2windowcloserequestedeventhandler.md

   : public IUnknown
 ```

-The caller implements this interface to receive NewWindowRequested events.
+The caller implements this interface to receive WindowCloseRequested events.

 ## Summary